How to Create Custom Docker Image With Dockerfile

 So, in this example, you’ll be using an Alpine Linux image that does not include the Vim editor by default.
 You’ll modify this Docker image to create a new docker image of Alpine Linux that includes Vim editor by default.
 It cannot get any simpler than this. can it?

 Step 1: Get docker image [optional]

 I chose Alpine Linux in this example because it is really small.
 The Alpine docker image is hardly 5 MB in size, can you believe it?
 It’s the perfect Linux distribution for containerization.

 This step is optional.
-I included it show that you can compare it with the customized docker image.
+I included it to show that you can compare it with the customized docker image.